Cumbie set to lead football program in next four games after firing Wells

 The final game on the Red Raiders schedule will be on the road against Baylor at a to be determined time Nov.
 27.

-The unranked Baylor Bears have a 6-1 overall record and are 3-1 in conference so far this season, accoridng to Baylor Athletics.
+The unranked Baylor Bears have a 6-1 overall record and are 3-1 in conference so far this season, according to Baylor Athletics.

 The Bears lone conference loss was a 24-14 defeat from Oklahoma State while in Stillwater, according to Big 12 Sports.

-Tech has held a winning 38-36-1 record against Baylor since 1929, accoridng to Tech Athletics.
+Tech has held a winning 38-36-1 record against Baylor since 1929, according to Tech Athletics.

 During the shortened 2020 season, the Red Raiders pulled through in a close 24-23 game, according to Tech Athletics.